-GET https://<IP-address-of-SPS>/api/configuration/ica/settings_policies
+GET https://<IP-address-of-SPS>/api/configuration/ica/settings\policies

-Cookie name Description Required Values session Contains the authentication token of the user The value of the session ID cookie received from the REST server in the authentication response, for example, a1f71d030e657634730b9e887cb59a5e56162860.
-For details on authentication, see Authenticate to the SPS REST API on page 18.
-Note that this session ID refers to the connection between the REST client and the SPS REST API.
-It is not related to the sessions that SPS records (and which also have a session ID, but in a different format).
+Cookie name Description Required Values session Contains the Required authentication token of the user Required The value of the session ID cookie received from the REST server in the authentication response, for example, a1f71d030e657634730b9e887cb59a5e56162860.
+For details on authentication, see Authenticate to the SPS REST API on page 19.
+NOTE: This session ID refers to the connection between the REST client and the SPS REST API.
+It is not related to the sessions that SPS records (and which also have a session ID, but in a different format)